The Human - Animal Connection: A Depth Psychological Exploration of Animal-Assisted Activities and Considerations for Practice

 Learning Objectives:

-• Attendees will be able to articulate a basic understanding of the physiology humans share with animals by naming at least two features that are similar between species.
+- Attendees will be able to describe the physiology humans share with animals by naming at least two features that are similar between species.

 Week 3 – Relatedness as Behaviors